 Many members of the U.S. Armed Forces who serve(d) in a combat zones are able to exclude portions of their pay from their taxable income.
 You will also be eligible for additional time to make a qualified contribution to an IRA, and be able to file an extension to complete your taxes without paying penalties.

 A combat zone is an area designated by the U.S. President by Executive Order as an area in which U.S. Armed Forces are engaging in or have engaged in combat.
-For the qualifying areas, go to the IRS reference page for qualified combat zones.

 Tax Exempt Military Combat Pay

 The following income sources will be not be reported against your gross income if they are earned in a qualified combat zone:

 - Active Duty pay earned in any month served in a combat zone